65156/infra-mc-vpn-aws_to_gcp-jhdo10/README.md

 # Multicloud VPN - GCP-AWS VPN

-Deploys a HA VPN in GCP and AWS, and BGP Peering for ASN's 65100(aws), 65200(gcp)
+Deploys a HA VPN in GCP, AWS, and BGP Peering for ASN's 65100(aws), 65200(gcp)

 ## References